Sunday, June 27, 2010

 B: “Da da-da da da da-daaaa-da / Da da-da da da da daaaa / Da-da da da da da daaaa-da / Da da da da-da daaaa da.”

-V: Plod plod plod.
-The direction’s the best thing about this performance.
+V: Plod, plod, plod.
+The direction’s the best thing about this.
 Could two performers be any more off-putting?
 I don’t think we see either of them blink.
-I keep urging N’evergreen’s glass eye to pop out at some point as a metaphor for the fact that it doesn’t really look like he wants to be there and is just going through the paces, literally and vocally.
+I keep urging N’evergreen’s glass eye to pop out at some point as a metaphor for the fact that it doesn’t really look like he wants to be there and is just going through the motions, literally and vocally.
 It all gets very shouty towards the end in the final.

 22 Switzerland